stackoverflow/pure-clj/README.md

 # pure-clj (Purescript Clojure backend)

-A small strongly typed programming language with expressive types that compiles to JavaScript, written in and inspired by Haskell.
+A small strongly typed programming language with expressive types that compiles to ~~JavaScript~~ Clojure, written in and inspired by Haskell.

 This is not a fork of the compiler, but a different compiler that translates purescript corefn output to Clojure.